truth-breaker/DSC-232-Group-Project/README.md

 ## Speedup Analysis
 1. Baseline Measurement: 1 executor ~19 minutes and 45 seconds to run model training
 2. Scaled Measurement: 8 executors  ~4 minutes and 30 seconds to run model training
-3. Calculate Metrics: Speedup
+3. Calculate Metrics: Shown in table
-4. Analyze:
+4. Analyze: Our initial measured speedup was 4.39x when the amount of executors was 8.
+Using Amdahl’s law S(n)= 1/(1-p)+(p/n) and applying n=8 and S(8) = 4.39, the parallelizable fraction is 0.8825

 | Executors | Time (sec) | Speedup | Efficiency |
 |---|---|---|---|